 B = isvalid(H)

 B is a logical array in which each element

 true if, and only if, the corresponding element

 MATLAB destroys objects in the workspace of a function when the function:

 Reassigns an object variable to a new value

 Does not use an object variable for the remainder of a function

 Function execution ends

-When MATLAB destroys an object, it also destroys values stored in the properties of the object and returns any computer memory associated with the object to MATLAB or the operating system.
+When MATLAB destroys an object, it also destroys values stored in the properties of the object.
+MATLAB frees computer memory associated with the object for use by MATLAB or the operating system.